RoastBeefSandwichCo/ripple-coins/README-deposits.md

 ============
 ##Status
 Withdrawal handling at a basic level is done.
-It could use more informative and detailed error-handling and the code definitely needs to be polished but it's time to move forward and get more breadth of features before obsessing about the details.
+It could use more informative and detailed error-handling and the code definitely needs to be polished so if anyone would like to do that, have at it.
+For me, it's time to move forward and get more breadth of features before obsessing about the details.
 In other words, close the gap to a release.

-Deposit handling is the other half and work on that has only begun in the sense that I'm examining how best to do it.
-Like Maniac Magee who stared at Cobble's Knot for half the day.
-Only I don't get free pizza for a year.
-Well maybe I do.
-Buy me pizza!
-So anyway...

-Here are some possible strategies.
-More than one way to skin a cat, they say.
-But how many right ways?
-Below, the current fruits of brainstorming.

-##Proposals
+Which brings us to...

+Deposit handling is the gap we need to cover.
+For those interested in contributing, here's how I'm doing it and what is needed:

+*Proposals section has been moved to the end so I can scrape ideas from it to improve the connector later.
+For now, LET'S. SHIP.

+##Goal and Task breakdown

+Brooks:
+Implementing postgres database for mapping ripple accounts to coin addresses to external addresses (external address = non-ripple non-coin user id for use by gateway operator) and for tracking last block checked for each coin.

+Anyone else:
+Coin daemons are managed as a collection of connection objects mapped to coin names read from cryptocurrencies.json.
+Currently, reading the json file and creating the connections is done in coinProcessing in the process-withdrawal.js.
+Which is wrong.
+Separate it into its own module for more readable instantiation (by withdrawal-manager, probably) and calls (from process-withdrawal and check-for-deposits (doesn't exist yet).

+More useful info later.
+Going to use issue tracking or milestones or something.

+##Proposals // Settled.
+Use listsinceblock (B).
+Leaving this here to use for improvement
+later (like optional walletnotify to improve notification times)

 A. External to module:
   1. walletnotify="/usr/bin/node walletnotify.js %s" //Added to <coin>.conf, this option